-With goggle tans and bare torsos on display at ski areas around New England, resorts that got a late start because of unusually mild weather are facing an early end to the season because of sweltering temperatures in March.
+With goggle tans and bare torsos on display at ski areas around New England, resorts that got a late start because of unusually mild weather in November and December are facing an early end to the season because of sweltering temperatures in March.

 Temperatures that soared into the 70s last weekend and into the 80s this week are wreaking havoc on spring skiing, driving some resorts to close several weeks earlier than usual.
 Just a few days ago, half the trails in Vermont and New Hampshire were open; now only about a quarter remain.
 This time last year, 85 percent of the terrain was still skiable.

 Many resorts called it quits after last weekend’s balmy weather and more will follow it this weekend, including Mount Snow in southern Vermont, which is shutting down about three weeks earlier than usual.

 “Mother Nature has not been kind,’’ said Dave Meeker, the Mount Snow communications manager.